npolley/CircumSpectrum/src/RADAR/xCheck/patient_cohort/README.md

 - Optionally stratify patients by clinical variables or gene expression into two- or three-class groups.
 - Define an outer comparison (upper vs lower groups) and an inner comparison (subgroups) to compute AUC, log2FC, and differential flux statistics.
 - Visualize significant reactions across metabolic subsystems and drill down to reaction-level and flux-distribution views.
-- Export filtered reaction fingerprints and plots for downstream analysis and reporting.
+- Export filtered reaction fingerprint preparation objects and plots for downstream analysis and reporting.

 ---